romb-technologies/NURBS/README.md

 - Piecewise linear representation for drawing
 - And more :smile:

+The example program shows how the library can be integrated with Qt, as well as demonstrating most of the library's features interactively.

 ## Screenshots
 ![image showing the UI of the example program, with two curves](img/nurbs.png)